Our History

 The Ark was founded by myself, Adina Priel, in 1999.

-While I have expressed myself here about educational/philosophical approaches to current ECE practices, I must also emphasize that I was looking for a special ‘feeling’, as I had a hard time finding that connection too.
-I felt that my son needed an especially sensitive place with warm and caring staff who would recognize my son’s individual needs (he had lots!) while offering firm guidance, boundaries, positive reinforcement and high expectations, and not just strict discipline, which I tend to see as more punitive.
+While what I have expressed myself here about educational/philosophical approaches to current educational practices, I must also emphasize that I, as a parent, was looking for a special ‘feeling’ of connectedness and enthusiasm for a collaborative and natural learning process.
+I felt that my son needed a place with warm, caring staff who would recognize my son’s individual needs (he had lots!) while offering firm guidance, boundary-setting and positive reinforcement while maintaining high expectations, not just strict discipline, which I have always tended to see as more punitive.

 “I started a a seed, a pale seed, but then you picked me up and turned me into a bud.
 After, I turned into a flower.“